lrug/lrug.org/source/meetings/2024/september/index.md

 else come in your place.
 We might be able to let in people on the night who haven't registered, but we can't guarantee it.

+#### Accessibility info for the venue

+Below you can find all the accessibility info for Bloom & Wild's office:

+> We are on the top floor, there is stair and lift access.
+We have an open area with seating.
+Flat surface almost like a dancefloor area type.

 [bloom-and-wild-venue]: https://maps.app.goo.gl/hwJsYWtLBenK7L936
 [september2024-ticket-tailor]: https://buytickets.at/lrug/1357430